vis-kid/octopress_drafts_previewer/source/_posts/2016-05-23-RSpec-for-Beginners-02.markdown

       @mission.villains << @main_villain
     end

-    describe 'with associated mission' do
-      it 'returns the main enemy Bond has to face in his mission' do
+    describe 'Double 0 Agent with associated mission' do it 'returns the main enemy the agent has to face in his mission' do
-        @agent = Agent.create(name: 'James Bond')
-        @mission.agents << @agent
+        @mission.agents << @bond

-        expect(@agent.enemy).to eq 'Ernst Stavro Blofeld'
+        expect(@bond.enemy).to eq 'Ernst Stavro Blofeld'
       end
     end

-    describe 'without associated mission' do
-      it 'returns negative mission assignment statement' do
-        @agent = Agent.create(name: 'Some schmuck')

-        expect(@agent.enemy).to eq 'No mission assigned'
+    describe 'Low-level agent with associated mission' do it 'returns no info about the main villain involved' do some_schmuck = Agent.create(name: 'Some schmuck', number: '1024')
+        @mission.agents << some_schmuck

+        expect(some_schmuck.enemy).to eq 'That’s above your paygrade!'
       end
     end
-  end

-  describe '#aborted_missions' do
     ...
-  end

-  describe '#double_o_missions' do
+    ...

     ...

   end
 end